kmerz/showoff/rake_tutorial/one/01_slide.md

 	  sh "git rev-parse HEAD"
 	end

-!SLIDE code veel-code
+!SLIDE  veel-code
-# make it default
+# make it default #
 	@@@ ruby
 	task :default => [ :version ]

-!SLIDE code veel-code
+!SLIDE  veel-code
-# save it to a file
+# save it to a file #
 	@@@ ruby
  	desc "Check synatx of foo"
 	task :syntax do